lucahttp/csv-to-docker-mysql/README.md

 cd csv-to-docker-mysql
 ```
 ## Setup data
-copy a csv to the folder scripts and
+copy a csv to the folder scripts
 #### Windows
  ```console
 run.ps1